clionachee/lovesphere-aixr-test/README.md

 Pretty simple and fun.
 Use A, W, S, D to navigate and we shall see how it works.

-Test it out here: [https://lovesphere-aixr-test.glitch.me/thelovesphere.html](https://lovesphere-aixr-test.glitch.me/thelovesphere.html)
+Play for free?
+Test it out here: [lovesphere-aixr-test.glitch.me/thelovesphere.html](https://lovesphere-aixr-test.glitch.me/thelovesphere.html)
+Would like to change the settings and explore for yourself?
+Remix here: [glitch.com/edit/#!/lovesphere-aixr-test](https://glitch.com/edit/#!/lovesphere-aixr-test)

  ![2024-01-07-01-03-02](https://github.com/clionachee/lovesphere-aixr-test/assets/94758696/26f6d51b-914a-4044-af4b-9bdb4e6e89f3)